quevivasbien/henrylang/README.md

 # henrylang

 `henry` is a language designed for lobsters.
-It is a primarily functional language inspired by Julia, Rust, and Haskell, best-suited for mathematical computation.
+It is a functional language inspired by Julia, Rust, and Haskell.
+It is intended mostly for mathematical computation.

 ## Features

 - All variables are immutable.
 - Everything is an expression.
+- Functions are first-class.

 ## Usage examples